kubesphere/website/content/en/docs/access-control-and-account-management/configuring-authentication.md

 As an administrator, you can configure OAuth by editing configmap to specify an identity provider.

-## Identity Providers
+## Authentication Configuration

 KubeSphere has an internal account management system.

-You can modify the kubesphere authentication configuration using your desired identity provider by the following command:
+You can modify the kubesphere authentication configuration by the following command:

+*Example Configuration*:

 ```bash
 kubectl -n kubesphere-system edit cm kubesphere-config
 ```

-*Example Configuration*:

 ```yaml
 apiVersion: v1